gargpriyank/IBM-Edge-Workshop/docs/edge-workshop-admin.md

 ## Audience
-This workshop is intended for the Sandbox and Cloud Administrators who deploy and manage edge solutions including compute machines/clusters, edge/cloud services and applications.
+This workshop is intended for the Sandbox and Cloud Administrators who deploy and manage edge solutions including compute machines, clusters and edge services.
 After completion of this workshop, admins will be able to:
 - Deploy IEAM 4.2 on OpenShift Cluster with automated provisioning.
 - Manage lifecycle of edge services.